Generative Modeling via Kernelized Stochastic Interpolants: Cross-Domain Model Composition

 \section{Cross-Domain Model Composition}

 A distinctive feature of our framework is that the pretrained velocity fields in the ensemble need not be trained on the same dataset.
 Since the linear system~\eqref{eq:pretrained:system} is solved using data pairs $(z_n, a_n)$ from the \emph{target} distribution, the coefficients $\eta_t$ optimally reweight the feature gradients for the target, regardless of their training provenance.
-This enables cross-domain composition: models trained on semantically related source domains can contribute useful representational structure for generating samples from a different target domain.

 \paragraph{Setup.} We train 10 weak models (50 SGD steps, mini-batches of 128) on each of three source domains---Fashion-MNIST, EMNIST (letters), and Kuzushiji-MNIST---as well as 10 models on the target domain, MNIST.
-Each model uses the same U-Net backbone described in Appendix~\ref{app:details} with an independent random initialization.
+Each model uses the same U-Net backbone with an independent random initialization.
 At inference, we compose all 40 models ($P=40$) and solve the linear system~\eqref{eq:pretrained:system} using $N=10{,}000$ MNIST data pairs.
 The 10 MNIST models alone serve as a baseline.

 \paragraph{Results.} Figure~\ref{fig:adatpation_enhancement} displays representative samples.
-The top four rows show outputs from individual weak models trained on each domain: the source-domain models produce images consistent with their training data but irrelevant to MNIST, while the MNIST models produce noisy digits.
-The bottom row shows samples generated by composing all 40 models via Algorithm~\ref{alg:generation}: the resulting digits are sharper and more coherent than those from the 10 MNIST models alone.
-This improvement arises because the source-domain velocity fields, despite being trained on different image classes, provide useful low-level feature gradients (edges, strokes, curves) that the linear system repurposes for MNIST generation.
-The framework automatically determines the time-varying contribution of each source through the coefficients $\eta_t$, up-weighting models whose velocity fields align with the target drift and down-weighting those that do not.
+The top four rows show outputs from individual weak models trained on each domain.
+The bottom row shows samples generated by composing all 40 models: the resulting digits are sharper and more coherent than those from the 10 MNIST models alone.
+The source-domain velocity fields provide useful low-level feature gradients (edges, strokes, curves) that the linear system repurposes for MNIST generation.